-The IPHC's FISS plans to land and sell U32 Pacific halibut that have been sacrificed for scientific data collection as part of the 2020 survey design.
-These fish, although very limited in number, may provide the first direct information on the price for U32 Pacific halibut for comparison with the critical price ratios found in this analysis.
+The IPHC landed and sold U32 Pacific halibut that were sacrificed for scientific data collection as part of the 2020 FISS design (see IPHC-2021-AM097-06).
+These fish, although very limited in number, provide the first direct information on the price for U32 Pacific halibut for comparison with the critical price ratios found in this analysis.
 However, it is unclear whether a broader market response would differ if, as projected under the removal of the current MinSL, 13-22% of the coastwide landings comprised U32 fish.
 Further, it may take several years before a robust market for U32 fish develops and the relative price of U32 vs. other size categories stabilizes.
-Moreover, the initial assessment may be confounded by highly disrupted market conditions in 2020 (due to COVID-19).
+Moreover, interpretation of these prices may be confounded by highly disrupted market conditions in 2020 (due to COVID-19).
 As of early 2020, news reports of small (3-8 pound; 1.4-3.6 kg) frozen Pacific halibut from the Russian fishery ("Fish Factor", Laine Welch, March 23, 2020) suggested U32 fish are already present in the global marketplace.
 Discovering the relative price for U32 Pacific halibut from IPHC Convention waters represents a clear adaptive management component of removing the MinSL.